-Toucanet Lodge, a family run lodge opened its doors in 1996 with 4 rooms.
-Presently 6 standard rooms, 2 junior suites, jacuzzi, restaurant with large windows, mountain views, Wi-Fi, large terrace, sitting area with a fireplace.
-The lodge hosts exclusivity small sized groups.
+Toucanet Lodge, a family run lodge, opened its doors in 1996 with 4 rooms.
+Currently we have 6 standard rooms, 2 junior suites, outdoor jacuzzi, restaurant with large panoramic windows, mountain views, Wi-Fi, sitting area with a fireplace and a large terrace.
+The lodge also hosts small sized groups.

 You will stay in a beautiful cabin built from pine wood, a comfortable and friendly place with spectacular views of the mountains.
-You can enjoy a natural incomparable environment with two types of accommodation: Standard and Superior.
+You can enjoy a natural incomparable environment with two types of accommodation: Standard and Junior Suite.

-Two roomy junior suites, very private, with king size bed, Jacuzzi, hot water, Wi-Fi, fireplace, coffee maker, small refrigerator, silverware, plates, also large windows to enjoy the view of rainbows, sunrises, and gardens.
+Two roomy Cabins, very private, with king size bed, Jacuzzi, Wi-Fi, fireplace, coffee maker, small refrigerator, silverware, plates and large windows so as to enjoy the view of rainbows, sunrise and gardens.

-Comfortable spacious rooms with private bath, hot water, Wi-Fi, private terrace, large windows, spectacular forest and farm views.
-Along walkways to the rooms feel the freshness and green lush vegetation of native gardens.
+Comfortable spacious rooms with private bath, Wi-Fi, private terrace, large windows onto spectacular forest and farm views.
+Along the walkways to the rooms, feel the freshness of the lush green gardens containing native vegetation.

-Created in 1975 initiative of Copey inhabitants and high school students from Santa Maria to protect the oak trees, the water and its biodiversity threatened by foreign lumber companies.
-This protected area covers an extension of 62.000 hectares of natural primary and secondary forest, clear water rivers immense biodiversity and more than 200 birds species listed.
+Created in 1975 by the Copey inhabitants and the Santa Maria high school student's initiative to protect the oak trees, water sources and biodiversity threatened by foreign lumber companies.
+This protected area covers an extension of 62.000 hectares of natural primary and secondary forest, clear water rivers immense biodiversity and more than 200 bird species listed.

 Toucanet Lodge in a responsible and sustainable way has worked hand in hand with the community of Copey to preserve, protect and create Las Vueltas biological reserve and Los Quetzales national park.

-Paramo Las Vueltas, this Andean ecosystem is the furthest north in the American continent.
-Its altitude 3150 meters and the drastic changes in temperature constantly throughout the day maintain small dense plants, mosses, and the scandent bamboo.
-This unique fragile ecosystem merits the highest protection category of biological reserve only for scientific investigations and protection of springs and rivers of the area.
-This is the highest peak of the region showing affinity with the Andean flora..
+Paramo Las Vueltas.
+This Andean ecosystem is the furthest north in the American continent.
+Its altitude at 3150 meters and the drastic changes in temperature throughout the day maintain small dense plants, mosses and the bamboo.
+This unique and fragile ecosystem merits the highest category of protection of biological reserve, only for scientific investigations and protection of çsprings and rivers of the area.
+This is the highest region showing affinity with the Andean flora..

-Named after the Mayans holy bird the Quetzal (pharomachrus mocinno), created in 2006 protecting 4117 hects of natural forest.
+Named after the Mayans holy bird, the Quetzal (pharomachrus mocinno), was created in 2006 protecting 4117 ha of natural forest.

-Trails are still being developed, for now you can take the 3.5 kilometer Ojo de Agua trail into the forest and walk back to the ranger station on the Providencia road, or a mini trail for those who wish to see orchids and what the paramo vegetation is like, a small circular trail less than a kilometer long, where you get the feel of the cloud forest, and with a little luck see some birds.
+Trails are still being developed, but for now, you can take the 3.5 kilometer Ojo de Agua trail into the forest and walk back to the ranger station on the Providencia road or a mini trail for those who wish to see orchids and what the paramo vegetation is like, a small circular trail less than a kilometer long, where you get the feel of the cloud forest, and with a little luck see some birds.